nsmathew/idrive-wrapper/Readme.md

 ------------
 For Arch Linux: Use the PKGBUILD from the AUR, https://aur.archlinux.org/packages/idrive-wrapper.

 For other distributions: Download idrive-wrapper.sh, idrive-wrapper_manual.txt and .idrivewrc.
-Then download the idevsutil from the IDrive site, http://evs.idrive.com/download.htm#command-line-utility.
+Then download the 'idevsutil' from the IDrive site, http://evs.idrive.com/download.htm#command-line-utility and install it.

 Usage
 -----
 Refer to the manual on detailed usage of the program.
 The .idrivewrc config file provided can be filled in and placed in the ~/.config folder.
-If the config file is not available then the required parameters have to be given via the command line options.
+If the config file is not used then the required parameters have to be given via the command line options.

 The usage in brief is as below:
 <pre>